asogani23/panw_journal_challenge/README.md

   - Making the tool easy to script or extend later (e.g., more commands, different back-ends).

 - **AI usage (summary)**
-  I used **GitHub Copilot** as a coding assistant to speed up boilerplate and explore options, but:
+  I used **GitHub Copilot** as a productivity tool, not an author of the solution:
   - I wrote and organized the final modules myself.
   - I added unit tests and manual CLI runs to verify behavior on edge cases.
   - I treat all remaining bugs as my responsibility, not the model’s.